Ansan-si Gyeonggi-do, South Korea Travel Guide

 Partially borders Ansan, offering more challenging hiking options for experienced trekkers.

-Enjoy gentle coastal walks and trails around Gubongdo, suitable for all fitness levels.
+Enjoy gentle coastal trails and routes around Gubongdo, suitable for all fitness levels.

 Always check weather conditions before outdoor activities, especially on Daebudo Island and tidal flats, to avoid unexpected tides or severe weather.